-Berkowitz Scholarship for Students with Disabilities.
-The late Mr. and Mrs. Hyman

-Berkowitz of Wyoming, Michigan, established this scholarship in gratitude for all that God had given them.
-It was their philosophy that helping others is not only a duty but a privilege.
+Berkowitz Scholarship for Students with Disabilities The late Mr. and Mrs. Hyman Berkowitz of Wyoming, Michigan established this scholarship in gratitude for all that God had given them.
+It was their philosophy that helping others is not only a duty, but also a privilege.
 This scholarship is designed for students with a physical handicap or learning disability.
 A grade point average of 2.5 or higher is required for entering freshmen; a minimum of 2.0 or higher is required for transfer and returning students.
 Financial need is also considered.
-Two scholarships of \$2,400 each were awarded for 2000-01.
-Prospective students who wish to be considered for this scholarship should write a letter of application giving information about their qualifications for the scholarship to the Financial Aid Office.
-Returning students are considered automatically; no separate scholarship application is required.
+Two scholarships of \$2,750 each were awarded for 2001-02.
+Prospective students who wish to be considered for this scholarship should write a letter of application giving information about their qualifications for the scholarship to the Office of Scholarships and Financial Aid.
+Returning students are considered automatically; no separate application is required.